Ristosano home Foods and Services for Dysphagia.

 5. Fruit Mousse

-Perfect for snacking or as a fresh and nutritious snack.
+Perfect for afternoon tea or as a fresh, nutritious snack.

 https://ristosanohome.com/prodotto/mousse-di-frutta-mix/